NHSDigital/manage-vaccinations-in-schools-guidance/app/guide/sessions.md

 4. If it’s a school session, search for the school and select it.
 5. Select **Continue** then select the programmes, enter the date and confirm the session details (described in steps 5 to 7 above).

 Mavis will automatically send consent requests and reminders from 3 weeks before the scheduled session date.
-You can change these dates by editing the session (see below)
+You can change these dates by editing the session (see below).

 ## Editing sessions